spring-projects/spring-integration-aws/README.md

 The consumer group is included to the metadata store `key`.
 When records are consumed, they are filtered by the last stored `lastCheckpoint` under the key as `[CONSUMER_GROUP]:[STREAM]:[SHARD_ID]`.

+Starting with _version 2.0_, the `KinesisMessageDrivenChannelAdapter` can be configured with the `InboundMessageMapper` to extract message headers embedded into the record data (if any).
+See `EmbeddedJsonHeadersMessageMapper` implementation for more information.

 ### Outbound Channel Adapter

 The `KinesisMessageHandler` is an `AbstractMessageHandler` to perform put record to the Kinesis stream.